brandonpittman/site/blog/on-vanilla-extract.md

 ]);
 ```

-When this `component` class is created, it will be a concatenation of two utilities and a scoped one-off class that handles the border-radius.
+When this `component` class is created, it will be a string of three classes: two utilities and a scoped one-off class that handles the border-radius.
 Used this way, your sprinkles can be used everywhere—reducing bundle size—while allowing for logical grouping and creating the occaissional one-off style block.

 [ve]: https://vanilla-extract.style